 Requests for a correction to a key data element in a cargo document post arrival for goods that are still under the control of the carrier, freight forwarder or sufferance warehouse operator will normally be processed by the CBSA.
 If the cargo document has been acquitted, additional documentary evidence may be requested.

-Client must present the completed form in duplicate, in person or by facsimile and supporting documents (if applicable) to CBSA.
+Client must present two completed form BSF673 and supporting documents (if applicable) to the local CBSA commercial office.
 The CBSA will cancel the existing document on file to enable the client to transmit a corrected report within five business days.

 In the highway and rail modes, once the corrected document has been transmitted, the client must then update the list of CCNs linked to the CRN by amending the list of CCNs on the conveyance report.